bartekn/cold/README.md

 Flags:
   -h, --help             help for cold
-  -n, --network string   [public|test] network to use (default "test") -s, --print-string     when set, transaction will be a string instead of QR code
+  -n, --network string   [public|test] network to use (default "test") -s, --print-string     when set, transaction envelope will be printed as string instead of QR code

 Use "cold [command] --help" for more information about a command.
 ```